idvorkin/idvorkin.github.io/_d/frog.md

   - how igor ticks
 ---

 Procrastination is the success killer, a powerful manifestations of the resistance.
-Eat that frog gives gives 21 antidotes to get it done, this is my re-framing of the concepts into my favorite mental models, the chapter titles are preserved if you want to go look them up.
+Eat that frog gives 21 antidotes to procrastination.
+These are my re-framing of the concepts into my favorite mental models.
+Chapeter titles come from the book.

-In case
+But first, a word from our sponsor, the [resistance](/resistance)

+_The resistance is the personification of the force that stops you from doing all important things.
+The resistance lies, telling us things are hard, when they are not.
+The resistance adds suffering, when there is minimal pain - and that confuses us, stopping us from doing the things which give us the most value, joy, and positive identity._

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->